bitrise-io/devcenter/_articles/tips-and-tricks/android-tips-and-tricks.md

 ![](/img/stacktrace.png)

-## Run a bitrise Android build on your Mac/PC with Docker
+## Running a bitrise Android build on your Mac/PC with Docker

 You can run your build on your Mac/PC inside the same `docker` container you use on [bitrise.io](https://www.bitrise.io) to fully test your build in an identical environment!
 You can find the detailed guide here: [How to run your build locally in Docker](/docker/run-your-build-locally-in-docker/)